bisher07/Matrix-Library/README.md

 - `scalarMultiply` requires the scalar to match the matrix element type (e.g. `Matrix<double>` requires a `double` scalar, use casting if needed: `(double)2`)
 - `rowEchelon`, `det`, `inverse`, and `pow` with negative exponents require floating point types (`double` or `float`)
 - Singular matrices (det = 0) will trigger `exit(1)` in `inverse` and negative `pow`
+- Matrices that are not invertible (singular) cannot be raised to a negative power and will trigger `exit(1)`
+- `trace()` requires a square matrix, otherwise triggers `exit(1)`
 - Near-zero floating point values may appear in results due to standard IEEE 754 precision limits
-- Matrices that are not invertible (singular) cannot be raised to a negative power and will trigger `exit(1)`